Keto Sugar Free Halloween Ghost Cupcakes. just 0.8g carbs each.

 - 30g unsweetened dark cocoa powder (U.S.option HERE)

 - 20g chocolate flavour whey protein (click HERE for U.S. option)

-- 15g lupin flour (for U.S. option, click HERE) (for International supply, click HERE and use sponsorship code CmV5vIU8 for 5% discount)
+- 15g lupin flour (for U.S. option, click HERE) (for world-wide, click HERE and use code QUEENKETO5 for discount at checkout)

 - 1 tsp baking powder